apache/trafficserver/doc/developer-guide/cache-architecture/architecture.en.rst

 There are two types of evacuations: *reader based* and *forced*.
 The ``EvacuationBlock`` has a reader count to track this.
-If the reader count is zero, then it is a forced evacuation and the the target, if it exists, will be evacuated when the write cursor gets close.
+If the reader count is zero, then it is a forced evacuation and the target, if it exists, will be evacuated when the write cursor gets close.
 If the reader value is non-zero then it is a count of entities that are currently expecting to be able to read the object.
 Readers increment the count when they require read access to the